 - In April 2012, voters approved Proposition 1, a ballot initiative adding $.49 to the district’s operating tax levy, bringing it to $3.24.
 This is the first operating tax increase passed by voters since 1993.
 The district’s request came after district property tax revenue dropped 8% over the last five years, during which time the district made over $7 million in expenditure reductions.
 The passing of Prop 1 allowed the district to forego $2.1 million in additional expenditure reductions for the 2012-13 school year.

 - District voters passed three bond referendums over the last 11 years to build and renovate facilities.
-In 2001, a $40.9 million bond issue was passed to renovate and expandnexisting buildings.
+In 2001, a $40.9 million bond issue was passed to renovate and expand existing buildings.
 In April 2007, a $29.97 million bond issue resulted in the expansion and renovation of all K-12 buildings, as well as upgrades in technology, safety and security systems.
 In April 2010, a $32 million bond issue allowed the district to purchase property with existing educational facilities.
 A new early childhood center was built on this property and opened in the fall of 2012.
-An existing building was renovated and is opening as the Fifth Grade Center in fall of 2013, alleviating overcrowding in the district’s elementary schools.
+An existing building was renovated and is opening as the Fifth Grade Center in fall of 2013, alleviating overcrowding in the district’s four elementary schools.

-- A comprehensive 2009-14 Strategic Plan was developed by the community, parents and staff members and provides guidance and focus for the district’s efforts to continuously support its mission and goals.
+- A comprehensive 2009-15 Strategic Plan was developed by the community, parents and staff members and provides guidance and focus for the district’s efforts to continuously support its mission and goals.
 Plans are being made to do a thorough review and update of the plan during the 2013-14 school year.

 - A Master Facilities Plan has been developed and approved by the Board to provide future plans and guidance in maintaining and developing educational facilities optimal to the learning needs of our students now and in the future.